Universal twist in Equivariant K-theory for proper and discrete actions: Equivariant stable projective unitary bundles and their classification

-An {\it $\OO_G^P$-space} shall be a contravariant functor from $\OO_G^P$ to the category of topological spaces, and these functors will form the objects of a topological category whose morphisms will consist of natural transformations.
+An {\it $\OO_G^P$-space} is a contravariant functor from $\OO_G^P$ to the category of topological spaces, and these functors will form the objects of a topological category whose morphisms will consist of natural transformations.

 The {\it fixed point set system} of $X$, denoted by $\Phi X$, is the $\OO_G^P$-space defined by:

 and if $\theta: G/H \to G/K$ corresponds to $gK \in (G/K)^H$ then

 whenever $x \in X^K$.
 The functor $\Phi$ becomes a functor from the category of proper $G$-spaces to the category of $\OO_G^P$-spaces.